Kuracord/KSharpPlus/README.md

 # DSharpPlus
-An unofficial .NET wrapper for the Kuracord API, based off [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus), but rewritten for Kuracord.
+An official .NET wrapper for the Kuracord API, based off [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus), but rewritten for Kuracord.

 # Installing
 * The library can be directly referenced from your csproj file.
 Cloning the repository and referencing the library is as easy as: